Ayan-Antik/C-Compiler/README.md

 `Syntax & Semantics Analyzer (YACC/Bison)`

 Parses the tokens from the Lexical Analyzer based on the Grammar rules.
-Report some Syntax & Semantic Errors.
+Reports some Syntax & Semantic Errors.

 `Intermediate Code Generation`